Shtevlogs/RPGMinigames/backlog/refactor/refactor_08_combat_system_decomposition.md

 ## Description

-Break down the monolithic `combat.gd` file (1451 lines) into focused, single-responsibility modules.
+Break down the monolithic `combat.gd` file (1315 lines) into focused, single-responsibility modules.
 Extract turn management, action handling, target selection, UI management, combat initialization, and state management into separate classes.
 This improves maintainability, testability, and makes the codebase more AI-friendly.

+**Note**: After refactor_07, BattleState is now the source of truth for combat state.
+Entities are stored directly in BattleState (CharacterBattleEntity/EnemyBattleEntity), not as snapshots.
+Entities are modified directly after accessing through BattleState - no wrapper methods needed.

 **Design Philosophy**: The combat system has grown too large and handles too many responsibilities.
 Following the Single Responsibility Principle, each module should have one clear purpose.
 This makes the code easier to understand, test, and modify.
 Smaller, focused files are also easier for AI to work with.